 Inter-University Center Governing Board for :

 The Center's Resident Director is Dr. Bruce L. Batten.
-The teaching staff includes eight full-time, experienced Japanese teachers who have prepared the Center's teaching materials and developed innovative methods of language instruction, and several part-time instructors.
+The teaching staff includes nine full-time, experienced Japanese teachers who have prepared the Center's teaching materials and developed innovative methods of language instruction, and several part-time instructors.
 Three administrative office staff members handle practical affairs.

 Inter-University Center Staff